dsplay/covid19-ds-panel/README.md

 ![Screenshot](docs/screenshot-01.png)
 ![Screenshot](docs/screenshot-02.png)

-## Live URLs
+## How to Use

+Just copy & paste the panel URL in your Digital Signage software, or even in a web browser.

+> If you don't have a Digital Signage software consider using [DSPLAY - Digital Signage](https://dsplay.tv)

+### Global Panel

-### For Global Panel just use
+For showing Global panel just use:

 https://covid19.dsplay.tv/

-### For country/local specific
+### Country/Place specific Panel

-visit to link below and follow the instructions
+For showing country-specific panel, visit the link below and follow the instructions:

 https://covid19.dsplay.tv/setup

-it will give you a URL like the following:
+it will give you a URL like the following (ex: a panel for Global, China and Portugal):

 https://covid19.dsplay.tv?countries=Global%2CChina%2CPortugal&duration=15